gLeitao/Fire-Incidents/README.md

 1. **Raw Layer** (`raw.py`):
    - Ingests CSV from S3 landing zone
-   - Deduplicates and writes to Parquet in the raw zone
 2. **Refined Layer** (`refined.py`):
    - Cleans and standardizes data, trims fields, ensures date formats
+   - Deduplicates records (first on all columns, then on `incident_number`)
+   - Deduplication logic is modularized in `deduplicate_records`
    - Writes to Parquet in the refined zone
 3. **Business Layer** (`etl/business/*.py`):
    - Each business script selects and transforms the relevant fields for its dimension/fact